sahilmore02/HealthyIO-Analysis/README.md

 - Pandas
 - MySQL

+## Note on Dataset

+The data used in here is dummy data created as part of the other project(HealthyIO).
+It is intended for practice and analysis purposes only.

 ## What I Did
 - Loaded data from multiple tables (profile, health_score, physical_exercise, food_intake)
 - Merged datasets using common keys (user_id, log_id)